jaytimm/mesh-resources/README.md

 for both Descriptor Records and Supplementary Concept Records are included.
 Pharmacological Actions have have been extracted from both descriptor and supplementary concept files, and collated in a single table.
-Lastly, descriptor-level word emebddings derived by [Noh & Kavuluru (2021)](https://www.sciencedirect.com/science/article/pii/S1532046421001969) are included.
+Lastly, descriptor-level word embeddings derived in/made available by [Noh & Kavuluru (2021)](https://www.sciencedirect.com/science/article/pii/S1532046421001969) are included.
 The R code for XML extraction and restructuring processes is available